Merill Comeau: The act of stitching

 These artists all mine different inspirations and are inspirational to me in their commitment to thought and practice.

-Artists whose work I follow include: Josh Faught, Mary Mattingly, Derick Melander, Elana Herzog, Jean Shin, El Anatsui, Josh Blackwell, Kaarina Kaiakkonen, Nick Cave, Chiharu Shiota, and Yinka Shonibare.
+Artists whose work I follow include: Josh Faught, Mary Mattingly, Derick Melander, Elana Herzog, Jean Shin, El Anatsui, Josh Blackwell, Kaarina Kaikkonen, Nick Cave, Chiharu Shiota, and Yinka Shonibare.

 They are looking at the world around them and using visual means to critique, comment, and express concerns.
 Looking, looking, looking has inspired my ideas, choices of materials, and learning of techniques.
 Reading about these artists has affirmed and enhanced my understanding of conceptual bases.